Tan-JunWei/CTF-Writeups/content/Useful Tools/WIreshark.md

 >
 >3.  **Visualization:** Wireshark, like any good packet sniffer, allows you to dive right into the very middle of a network packet.
 It also allows you to visualize entire conversations and network streams.

+#### References
-_What Is Wireshark and How to Use It | Cybersecurity | CompTIA_. (n.d.).
+- _What Is Wireshark and How to Use It | Cybersecurity | CompTIA_. (n.d.).
 CompTIA. https://www.comptia.org/content/articles/what-is-wireshark-and-how-to-use-it